-Other factors that are out of your control are real estate taxes and property insurance.
-Taxes and premiums can increase, raising operating costs and lowering operating income and cash flow.
-These negative factors can be compensated for with other factors over which you do have some control.
+Other factors that are out of your control include real estate taxes and property insurance.
+Taxes and premiums can increase, raising operating costs and lowering operating income and, by extension, cash flow.
+But these negative factors can be compensated for with other factors over which you do have some control.

-For example, you might be able to find ways to reduce marketing, management, and maintenance costs.
-And, of course, you can raise rents if the rental market is strong.
-But this can be a delicate balance because it might increase vacancies.
+For example, you might be able to find ways to reduce marketing, management, or maintenance costs.
+You can raise rents if the rental market is strong, but this can be a delicate balance because it might increase vacancies.
 The loss of income from more vacant units can easily wipe out any gains from increased rents.

-Some methods include any tax savings you might realize thanks to property ownership, and others separately break down net operating income.
+Some other methods include tax savings you might realize thanks to property ownership, and still others separately break down net operating income.
 But this simple formula should give you a clear-cut head start on what you need to know before investing.